LyFrenids/Audio-Book/README.md

 # Audio-Book
-This is a translate because he translate to English and said what is in the PDF
+This is a translate because it translates to English and said what is in the PDF